sourcegraph/cody-vs/CONTRIBUTING.md

 - Use `--inspect-brk` instead of `--inspect` to break before user code starts
 - For more debugging options, refer to the [Node.js debugging documentation](https://nodejs.org/en/learn/getting-started/debugging#command-line-options)

+## Release Process

+See the [Releases](./docs/dev/Release.md) page for details on how to release a new version of the Cody extension.

 ## Troubleshoting